ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 {caption: "Listing 3-27.
 The script for printing the file types", line-numbers: true, format: Bash}
 ![`for-file.sh`](code/BashScripting/for-file.sh)

-Do not forget to use double-quotes when accessing the `filename` variable.
+Do not forget to use the double quotes when accessing the `filename` variable.
 They prevent word splitting of filenames with spaces.

-You can still use the pattern in the `for` loop condition if you want to process files from a specific directory.
-Here is an example of such a pattern:
+You can use a pattern in the `for` loop condition if you want to process files from a specific directory.
+Here is an example for doing that:
 {line-numbers: false, format: Bash}
 ```
 for filename in /usr/share/doc/bash/*
 ```

 A pattern can filter out files with a specific extension or name.
-It looks like this:
+It looks this way:
 {line-numbers: false, format: Bash}
 ```
 for filename in ~/Documents/*.pdf
 ```

-There is a new feature for patterns in Bash version 4.
+There is a new feature of patterns in Bash version 4.
 You can pass through directories recursively.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 shopt -s globstar